Award-winning British designer

 Alexandra Daisy Ginsberg is an artist, designer, and writer.
 Daisy develops experimental methods to question our values and visions around design, science, and technology.

-Alexandra Daisy Ginsberg’s current focus is synthetic biology – an emerging discipline that involves engineering and designing living matter to make useful products.
+Her current focus is synthetic biology – an emerging discipline that involves engineering and designing living matter to make useful products.
 Working at the cutting edge of the field since 2008, she collaborates with scientists, engineers, artists, designers, policy makers, and industry to articulate the technology’s possibilities, imagine applications, and better understand their implications.
 To do this, she makes objects, fictions, workshops, and curates.

 Spending time with designers, synthetic biologists, and innovators around the world who promise they can deliver a better future, Daisy asks “What is better?”, “Whose better?”, and “Who gets to decide?”
-Her PhD research, ‘Better: Navigating Imaginaries in Design and Synthetic Biology to question “better”’ at London’s Royal College of Art (completing in 2017), explores these dreams of better.
+Her PhD research, ‘Better: Navigating Imaginaries in Design and Synthetic Biology to question “better”’ at London’s Royal College of Art (completed in 2017), explores these dreams of better.

 Alexandra Daisy curated ‘Synthetic Aesthetics’ (Stanford University/University of Edinburgh, 2010–2013), an international research project between synthetic biology, art and design, and is lead author of “Synthetic Aesthetics: Investigating Synthetic Biology’s Designs on Nature” (MIT Press, 2014).
 She led the curatorial team for Grow Your Own… Life After Nature, a flagship Wellcome-funded exhibition about synthetic biology at Science Gallery, Dublin (October 2013–January 2014).